-This article will guide you through completing your end of year processing (ie processing a Finalisation Event) using the STP EOFY Wizard.
+This article will guide you through completing your end of year processing (ie processing a finalisation declaration) using the STP EOFY Wizard.
 This article should be read in conjunction with the STP EOFY Guide.

-- Ability to bulk import RFB amounts for employees;
+- The ability to bulk import reportable fringe benefit amounts for employees;

-- Send notification emails from the platform once the finalisation event has been successfully lodged; and
+- Sending notification emails from the platform once the finalisation event has been successfully lodged;

 - Accessing the amended finalisation event wizard if further finalisation events are required.

 N.B.
 Businesses that have not reported EVERY pay run in the FY to the ATO should first lodge an update event prior to commencing the finalisation event.
 We strongly suggest this to ensure ALL employees paid in the FY are captured and reported prior to finalising the FY process.

 Accessing the STP EOFY Wizard